 Organizing quick access to different grades of graphite may seem trivial.
 But it will allow you to quickly access a cast of pencil you need to quickly and effectively add shading to your drawings.

-If you adding shade from dark to light, this is great for quickly accessing the different pencils grades from 3B to 9B.
-Allowing you focus on building layers of tone with ease.
-Using my recommended hacks will develop under the ability to control and experiment with media and materials.
+If you add shade from dark to light, this is great for quickly accessing the different pencils grades from 3B to 9B.
+Allowing you to focus on building layers of tone with ease.
+Using my recommended hacks will develop the ability to control and experiment with media and materials.

 2. Mix Your Own shade of Black

 This is artists hack that I was taught when I was young in school.
-Using the color black directly from the pencil or paint set will make your shadows seems flat and artificial.
+Using the color black directly from the pencil or paint set will make your shadows seem flat and artificial.

 Instead, try mixing your own shade of black.
 This can be achieved when you layer darker colors onto of each other.
 For example, blue and purple.
 The same is true when painting, however, with this technique, you must mix colors on a palate instead of layering them on top of each other on paper.